 6. Limited vision

 Hedges and overgrown trees can make it difficult to clearly see the road ahead.
 This difficulty is increased in the summer, when there may also be more ramblers walking on the roads.
 Assess your speed according to your surroundings.

 7. Reacting to wildlife

-Visitors to the countryside might be surprised when one of the local wildlife suddenly appear in front of their car.
-A natural instinct might be to swerve to avoid a rabbit or pheasant but this is dangerous.
-A broken fog light or dented bumper is better than a serious accident due to losing control of your vehicle.
+A natural instinct might be to swerve to avoid a rabbit or pheasant, but this is dangerous.
+Slight damage to your car is better than a serious accident due to losing control of your vehicle.

-Larger animals, such as deer, present a bigger problem so braking to reduce the severity of the impact is advisable and giving your horn a blast as you slow might be enough to startle them so they get out of the way.
+Larger animals present a bigger problem.
+Braking to reduce the severity of the impact is advisable and sounding your horn may also startle them to get out of the way.

 8. Livestock delays

 Farmers often need to use the roads to move livestock to and from their fields, usually at dawn and at the end of the day.
 If the road is blocked by livestock the best thing to do is stop the car, turn off your engine and wait patiently.